Boondocking in the Arizona Desert

 Below, I've listed a few things that experienced boondockers find useful for extended stays:

 - Generator.
-We use our generator to recharge cell phone and computer batteries, watch an occasional movie, and run the vacuum.
-The generator also helps recharge the RV batteries, though most of that is taken care of by running the coach motor every couple of days.
+We use our generator to recharge cell phone and computer batteries, watch an occasional movie, and run the vacuum or microwave.
+The generator also helps recharge the RV batteries, though most of that is taken care of by running the coach motor every few of days.